-Revenues for the District's governmental funds were \$30,698,781 while total expenses were \$31,447,992 yielding a deficiency of \$749,211 before other financing sources of \$153,897.
-During the 2020-21 school year, the District requested an advance to their Basic Education Funding twice to have a cash flow to support two payroll periods.
+Revenues for the District's governmental funds were \$33,882,788 while total expenses were \$33,250,165 yielding an excess of of \$632,623 before other financing sources of (\$62).
+During the 2021-22 school year, the District requested an advance to their Basic Education Funding twice to have a cash flow to support two payroll periods.
 These advances were deducted from our June 2021 final subsidy payment.
-It should be noted that the district has requested an advance on its 2021-2022 BEF in July, 2021 for payroll.
+It should be noted that the district has requested an advance on its 2022-2023 BEF in July, 2022 for payroll.
 Our football field replacement cost was divided over four years of payment.
 The first two years were secured with a donation.
 2021-22 was the first year the district made its first installment payment for this replacement.
 2022-23 will be the second and final payment for the field replacement from the general fund.
-The School Board Members voted to use the General Fund to pay for the QZAB (elementary project) and the ESCO (MS/HS energy savings) Bonds due to a diminishing Capital Reserve Fund.
+The School Board Members voted to use the General Fund to pay for the QZAB (elementary project), the ESCO (MS/HS energy savings), and the ESCO(district wide energy savings) Bonds due to a diminishing Capital Reserve Fund.